from small one page howto to huge articles all in one place

 then it will be created if it is to be modified;

-otherwise the operation will fail with the error
+otherwise the operation fails with the error

 ENOKEY.